philipcristiano/worker_process/README.rst

 Workers are created by extending the BaseWorker class and implementing a tick method to execute then calling .main() on the class.
-This will start an infite loop calling that function.
+This will start an infinite loop calling that function.

 The worker can be stopped gracefully by sending a SIGTERM to the process.

 >>> import time
 ...
-... from worker_process import BaseWorker
+... from workerprocess import BaseWorker
 ...
 ...
 ... class ExampleWorker(BaseWorker):